gmoulk/llm.c/report.md

 ## 1️⃣ Experiment Goal

-This experiment investigates how the number of OpenMP threads (`OMP_NUM_THREADS`) affects the training speed and behavior of a GPT-2 model on CPU.
+This experiment investigates how the number of OpenMP threads (`OMP_NUM_THREADS`) ,the use of AVX and BLAS affects the training speed and behavior of a GPT-2 model on CPU.

 ## 2️⃣ Experimental Setup